 How Do I Troubleshoot My HVAC Heater?

-Is your furnace flame burning blue?
+- Is your furnace flame burning blue?
 That’s a sign of efficient burning.
 A little yellow flame at the edges is fine, but a yellow flame instead of blue is a sign of problems or contamination.
 Call your furnace maintenance company right away if you see yellow, red, purple, or green flame.
 And, of course, no flame is a bigger problem.
-Also, check that all of your vents and heat registers are open.

 If none of these steps resolve the situation, call your furnace maintenance company immediately for emergency repair service.
 Depending upon their estimated arrival time and the temperature, you might want to take steps to keep your pipes from freezing.
 A frozen pipe on top of a furnace problem is a complication you don’t want.